Toxillo/jww19-website/src/content/pages/info/d-internet-guide/a-router.md

 You will need:
 - 1 Ethernet cable
 - A router with an ethernet WAN port
-- The list of static IP addresses as well as the default gateway provided to you by the Studentenwerk
+- The list of static IP addresses as well as the default gateway provided to you by the Studierendenwerk
 - A laptop or PC to connect to the router.
 If it doesn't have Wi-Fi, you can connect to one of the LAN-ports using an ethernet cable.

 In this guide we will be using a *TP-Link TL-WR841N* router (displayed below) to illustrate the steps.